Ephemeral Rollups are All you Need: Emerging gaming frameworks

 \subsection{EVM frameworks}

 One of the earliest on-chain gaming frameworks is MUD \cite{mud}.
 Lattice, the company behind the MUD framework, was the first to introduce the ECS (Entity-Component-System) paradigm on-chain.
 While currently on Optimism, MUD aims to resolve the EVM limitation by introducing an opinionated database that indexes the game state from the chain and can be easily queried like any normal relational DB.
 This enables quicker access to the table of components that constitute an Autonomous World instance compared to retrieving the state directly from the chain.
 The focus of MUD is on modularity, featuring a system of libraries and plugin-ins.
 The biggest limitation is the ability to scale or add customization at the runtime level.
-Assuming the projected path to scale games built on MUD is with L3, this would fragment the state of the game deployed across new rollups.
+If MUD scales games using L3, it would fragment the game state across new rollups.
 A similar OP-stack-derived engine is Keystone, developed by Curio, a rollup framework improving the performance of the EVM.
 Curio is focusing on the more responsive types of games, thanks to the introduction of "ticks", atomic units of time, that ultimately makes the game feel and look more responsive.
 Similarly to MUD, every game built on Keystone will have to deploy their own independent rollup, with the same fragmentation problem of an isolated state.

 LootChain \cite{loot} is yet another low block-time, customizable layer 2 deployed with Caldera.
 It is developed by the community of Loot and uses ADGL as gas.
 Aside from a lower block time it doesn't solve the above-mentioned problem of fragmentation across games, nor gas congestion due to the "noisy neighbour" problem.